 - Early Dismissal drill

-- Live drill including shelter-in-place, hold-in-place, evacuation, lockdown, and lockout.
+- Live drill including HOLD, SECURE LOCKOUT, LOCKDOWN, EVACUATE, SHELTER.

 - Live drill for specific responses (hostage taking, bomb-threat, etc.)

 - Situational Drills

 - Tabletop exercises

 - Emergency Response Team exercises

 - Building pre-clearance searches

 The school district recognizes that critical evaluation of drills and exercises is the best learning experience and results in improved response procedures.
 As a result, the district will invite local agencies to participate in and to help evaluate all exercises.
 These agencies may include but not be limited to the Police and Fire Departments, Rescue and Ambulance Services, Local Office of Emergency Management and the local BOCES Health & Safety Office.
-The school district, at least once every school year, shall conduct one test of its emergency response procedures under each of its Building-level Emergency Response Plans including sheltering, lockdown, or early dismissal.
+The school district, at least once every school year, shall conduct a test of its emergency response procedures and do a full evacuation to a secondary evacuation site.
+The BOCES wide early dismissal is conducted each year in October.
+The date is set by DCMO BOCES.
 Education Law Section 807 requires eight (8) evacuation and four (4) lockdown drills to be completed in each school building every school year.
 De-briefings will occur after every drill or actual event.

-Emergency Drills (2023-24 School Year)
+Emergency Drills (2024-25 School Year)